Updated: Apr 7

 Orange county sees less, but when driving to Villa Park and Chapman, motorists can still watch.
 Santa Ana's traffic accident deaths appear to occur only south of the 22 and adjacent areas along Harbor Boulevard.
 Irvine, like Orange, sees fewer deaths.
 Around southern Magnolia and Brookhurst, Huntington Beach has a few deaths every year.

 There are very few fatal accident victims in Newport and Dana Point.
-If you are involved in a car accident, speak to a pre-screened Orange County car accident lawyer.
+If you are involved in a car accident, speak to a pre-screened California Attorney For Personal Injury.

 It's important to note that only cars are not involved in all car accidents.